WrathChaos/react-native-typescript-boilerplate/README.md

 ## Clean-Up & Simple Run

-Clean up the files from the example repository and do not forget to install the dependencies
+Clean up the files from the example repository and do not forget to install the dependencies There is a good example by default on `HomeScreen`.
+You can delete the all screens.

 - `npm i`
 - `npm run clean-up`